cwg31825/project-aita2/README.md

 npm install

 # serve with hot reload at localhost:1322
-npm run dev
+npm start

 # build for production with minification
-npm run build
+npm run android